xden/xden.github.io/_posts/2016-11-25-divide-react-component.md

 <!-- more -->

-The same React component in class and functional form are given bellow.
-The class form uses ES6's class suger syntax, while the functional form uses the Recompose package.
+In this article, it's showed how to divide a React component with a practical example.
+First comes the class form using ES6's class syntax, then tye functional form based on Recompose.
+And we will see how

 ### Example component in class.